lywonglokyin/notes/http.md

 ## HTTP template

 With package `html/template`, we can create html file templates for responses.
+P.S.
+Use `html/template` instead of `text/template` to prevent script injection.

 1. Prepare a template file
 2. Parse the template file using `template.ParseFiles()`